 Butrint National Park

 Situated less than 20 kilometers south of Saranda in southern Albania, Butrint National Park is arguably the star of the show in the Albania national parks system.
-A UNESCO World Heritage Site, it is home to one of the greatest archaeological sites in Albania—in the Balkans even, for that matter.
+A UNESCO World Heritage Site, it is home to one of the most significant archaeological sites in Albania—in the Balkans even, for that matter.

 The site contains ruins, structures, and artifacts from the Iron Age to the Middle Ages.
-Several buildings survive here, albeit usually in ruins, including a Roman theater, an ancient baptistery, a large basilica, the city walls, and two separate castles.
+Several buildings survive here, albeit usually in ruins, including a Roman amphitheater, an ancient baptistery, a large basilica, the city walls, and two separate castles.
 Additionally, the ancient city of Butrint lies in an environment of woodlands, waterways, and lakes of enormous ecological importance.

 Another part of Butrint National Park is the rocky Ksamil Islands, which are only reachable by boat.
 If you have a boat at your disposal, a trip there is highly recommended.
 You might even spot dolphins!